 The Home Sale Tax Exemption

 Before the 1997 Taxpayer Relief Act, you could find yourself facing significant capital gains taxes on the sale of your house.
-Capital gains taxes are taxes on any profit you make from the sale of something, such as a house.
-These taxes apply unless you upgraded to a home with a more expensive purchase price.
+Capital gains taxes are taxes on any profit you make from the sale of a capital asset, such as a house.
+These taxes were applied unless you upgraded to a home with a more expensive purchase price.

-With the passage of the Act, however, individuals can exclude up to $250,000 of capital gains from taxation.
+With the passage of the Act, however, individuals can lower their tax liability from the sale of their home and exclude up to $250,000 of capital gains from taxation.
 Married couples can exclude up to $500,000.
-Tax rates are usually up to 15%, so an example of this is:
+Tax rates are usually up to 15%.

 First, look at the original purchase price of your primary residence.
-These extra fees are not tax deductions, but they do count towards the total cost of the house:
+These extra fees are not tax deductions, but they do count toward the total cost basis of your principal residence: